python-poetry/poetry/docs/configuration.md

 Create a new virtual environment if one doesn't already exist.

 If set to `false`, Poetry will not create a new virtual environment.
-If it detects a virtual environment in `{cache-dir}/virtualenvs` or `{project-dir}/.venv` it will install dependencies into them, otherwise it will install dependencies into the systems python environment.
+If it detects a virtual environment in `{cache-dir}/virtualenvs` or `{project-dir}/.venv` or in `VIRTUAL_ENV` it will install dependencies into them, otherwise it will install dependencies into the systems python environment.

 {{% note %}}
 If Poetry detects it's running within an activated virtual environment, it will never create a new virtual environment,